Wuvist/lcpc/lcpc.typ

 GDP per capita measured in PPP includes income factors, but it could be distorted.
 For example, an economy like Singapore which has significant portion of GDP contributed by international trade, its GDP may not fully reflects the income level of local people.

-Another commonly cited indicator is the Economist Intelligence Unit's (EIU) Worldwide Cost of Living (WCOL) survey.
+Another commonly cited indicator is the Economist Intelligence Unit's (EIU) Worldwide Cost of Living (WCOL) survey@eiu.
 In this yearly survey, it consistently ranks Singapore as the city with highest live cost in the world and attracts media attentions.

 "The survey has been designed to enable human resources and finance managers to calculate cost-of-living allowances and build compensation packages for expatriates and business travelers"[ref TBA] But when covered by media, public may have the misconception that this survey is reflecting living cost of local people.